rdrgmnzs/pulp_centos_errata_import/README.md

   3. Go to "Administer" > "Settings" > "Katello" and set "force_post_sync_action" to true.
 (Katello 3.0 and up)
   4. Sync repositories so that errata is published.
 (The errata will not show up on the Katello/Foreman interface until this step is completed. )

+# Parameters

+[Required]
+--errata    - Path to the errata XML file.
+--user      - Pulp user (Usually admin, unless you are creating a pulp user specifically for this script) --password  - Pulp password (Found under /etc/pulp/server.conf, unless you are creating a pulp user specifically for this script)

+[Optional]
+--rhsa-oval     - Path to the OVAL XML file from Red Hat (recommended) --include-repo  - Only consider packages and errata in the provided repositories.
+Can be provided multiple times.

+[Logging]
+--quiet         - Only print warnings and errors --debug         - Set verbosity to debug (use this when reporting issues!)

 # Warning

 - I offer no garantees that this script will work for you.